 But you are correct.
-In point of fact evolution does not move towards anything.
+In fact, evolution does not move towards anything.
 Rather, it moves away from threats to our survival.
 The mechanism of karma as I understand it would certainly encourage increasingly adaptive behavior, but increasingly spiritual behavior?
 A greater and greater aptitude for religious states?
 That’s another matter.
 I see these as having more to do with individual sensitivity to altered states of consciousness — non ordinary states of consciousness.
 That, in turn, has to do with the fine structure of the brain you have in your present life.
 Attaining enlightenment might require abandoning mal-adaptive states of consciousness, but it would take more than that.
 It would also require opening up some states of consciousness that would make no practical contribution towards survival or social success.
 I don’t think that we are evolving towards these states.
 Rather, our evolutionary strategy might make it advantageous for some individuals to have very large repertoires of states of consciousness.
-Not because they are worthwhile in themselves, but because repeated entry into these states creates personality traits that are worthwhile.
-At least, in evolutionary terms.
-Enlightenment might be one of these states of consciousness .
+Not because they are worthwhile in themselves, but because repeated entry into these states creates personality traits that help the person and the people around them, and such individuals might be ideal shamans.

 This all seems to explain a lot about death and rebirth, which I think, is the core of Asian religions, but doesn’t it have any explanations to offer science?
 I mean, if these scientific ideas work, they should be able to answer some scientific questions, shouldn’t they?